Setting up your Counter-Strike 2 server: a walkthrough

 Set up a Counter-Strike 2 server on Hostd: pick a plan, understand first boot, get a GSLT for the browser, and connect from CS2 in under five minutes.

-Setting up your Counter-Strike 2 server on Hostd is a straight line: pick a plan, let it boot, paste in a Steam Game Server Token if you want public browser visibility, and connect.
+Setting up your Counter-Strike 2 server on Hostd is a straight line: pick a plan, let it boot, save a Steam Game Server Token, and connect.
+The server lives on a Hostd node, so it needs a GSLT before anyone can reach it: Valve refuses gameserver traffic from clients that aren't on the server's own LAN, and on a hosted box nobody is.
+Once a token is saved you choose between a browser-listed server (Public) and a server reachable by address only (Direct-connect).
 This walkthrough covers all of it, including the inline GSLT steps.

 1. Pick your plan